-The Camargue, its marshy landscapes and its pink flamingos are synonymous with a sure change of scenery.
+When it comes to things to see and do in the department of Gard, there is plenty to choose from.
+The Camargue, with its marshy landscapes, pink flamingos, and local festivals, is a must-see.
 The bull is the emblem of the Camargue and everything revolves around it.
-The Camargue is dotted with manads.
-Local festivals and bullfighting games take place all year round, whether they are Camargue races, abrivados or its famous guardians accompany the bulls in their races, notably at Grau du Roi (fishing village and seaside resort), Aigues Mortes - medieval villages surrounded by ramparts - or St Gilles.
+The Camargue is dotted with manads, where bullfighting games and local festivals take place all year round, whether they are Camargue races, abrivados, or its famous guardians accompany the bulls in their races, notably at Grau du Roi (fishing village and seaside resort), Aigues Mortes - medieval villages surrounded by ramparts - or St Gilles.
 The beaches of the Gard also have a national reputation, notably that of Grau du Roi (including the beach of Espiguette) or those of Port Camargue, the largest marina in all of Europe!

-The Gard is also a region of dry landscapes and olive groves: the garrigue, which contrasts completely with the Camargue.
-Nîmes and its famous Feria attract a lot of people every year who come to celebrate.
+The Gard is also a region of dry landscapes and olive groves, known as the garrigue, which contrasts completely with the Camargue.
+Nîmes, known for its famous Feria, attracts a lot of visitors every year who come to celebrate.
 The arenas of Nîmes, as well as its square house (which is in fact a Roman temple) or the Magne tower (Gallo-Roman monument) are the city's most important points of interest.
-Brandade, a Nîmes cod speciality, is a typical dish to taste absolutely!
-We also advise you to see Sommières and its Roman bridge or Calvisson and its 3 mills.
-The Gard also includes mountains and many valleys: the Cévennes and its Mont Aigoual (highest point in the department).
+A must-try local delicacy is Brandade, a Nîmes cod speciality.
+Other recommended places to visit include Sommières and its Roman bridge or Calvisson and its 3 mills.
+The Gard also includes mountains and many valleys, such as the Cévennes and its Mont Aigoual (highest point in the department).
 Hiking trails and outdoor activities are on the agenda.
-The Méjean Causse (limestone plateau), its sheep and its preserved natural heritage, or even Mount Lozère where transhumance always takes place will surprise you!
+The Méjean Causse (limestone plateau), its sheep, and its preserved natural heritage, or even Mount Lozère where transhumance always takes place will surprise you!